cekit/cekit/docs/configuration.rst

     other-repos=http://otherhost.com/osme.repo

-In case you have YUM/DNF repo files that you want to put to the ``/etc/yum.repos.d`` directory to enable additional repositories Concreate can handle it for you automatically.
+In case you have YUM/DNF repo files that you want to put to the ``/etc/yum.repos.d`` directory to enable additional repositories Cekit can handle it for you automatically.

 Repositories are defined using custom keys that could be later referenced in the :ref:`image descriptor's packages section <descriptor_packages>`, under ``repositories``.